 The turnaround time on the anime was relatively quick considering that the Maou Gakuin web novel initially launched on the self-publishing site Shosetsuka ni Naro back in April 2017.
 Japanese publisher ASCII Media Works began publishing the light novel adaptation in March 2018.

-As of October 10, 2020, the book series was up to Volume 8 (it’s actually the ninth book in the series, but the Volume 4 story arc is divided into two books).
-The Misfit of Demon King Academy Volume 9 release date hasn’t been scheduled yet.
+As of April 9, 2021, the book series was up to Volume 9 (it’s actually the tenth book in the series, but the Volume 4 story arc is divided into two books).
+The Misfit of Demon King Academy Volume 10 release date was on August 6, 2021.

 The light novel volumes are based on the “Chapters” of the web novel series, which is already up to Chapter 13.
 That means the light novels only comprise about half of the story written so far.

 The Misfit of Demon King Academy manga series started in the same month.
-Square Enix is publishing the adaptation by manga artist Kaya Haruka.
-As of October 2019, it was only up to Volume 3, with Volume 4 likely coming out in 2020.
+Square Enix published the adaptation by manga artist Kaya Haruka.
+As of March 2021, it was only up to Volume 4, with Volume 5 remaining unannounced.

 An announcement on Square Enix’s Manga UP! app explained that Haruka suffered from poor health in 2019.
-As such, new manga chapters are released on an irregular basis.
+As such, new manga chapters were released on an irregular basis.

 Unfortunately, no North American publisher has announced any plans to release an official English translation for the Maou Gakuin light novel series.
 However, a fan-made English translation of the web novel chapters is about halfway done with adapting web novel Chapter 3 (or light novel Volume 3).